 Print of the Year Winners, the spy who lived in Kidlington and details of our

 local councillors following the May elections.
-As usual we have reports from
+As usual it had reports from

 the councils, churches and many local organisations.
-With a busy summer
+Back copies are available

 The May 2019 edition included a tribute to the

 well-known and well-loved John Wheeler, following his tragic death in March.

 also had another item in our occasional series on Kidlington shops - this time